Article date 28 July 2011

 Locating AI at the point that HS2 crosses the existing railway line from Princes Risborough to Aylesbury and with some modest investment enables the roles listed above to be fulfilled.

-The following plan illustrates the rail network if AI were to be located between Princes Risborough and Aylesbury.
+The following diagrammatic map illustrates the rail network if AI were to be located between Princes Risborough and Aylesbury.

 Some investments in the rail network are necessary, in addition to the HS2 line.
 The primary investment is the provision of a new express line linking to the line to Swindon and South Wales, with connections from it to Reading, to Oxford and to the Chilterns line direct to Banbury.
 Referred to earlier, we are proposing this express line and propose that it is known as the Swindon express link.